 Depreciation only varies slightly by RV type, which is why we did not consider the type of RV in our RV depreciation calculator.
 The Camping Nerd calculated average RV depreciation rates and found only slight differences in depreciation by RV type.

-For example, after 5 years of ownership Class A motorhomes had the highest average depreciation of 36.6% while Class C motorhomes had the lowest average depreciation rate of 34.7%.
+A quick overview of how RVs depreciate by type; after 5 years of ownership Class A motorhomes had the highest average depreciation of 36.6% while Class C motorhomes had the lowest average depreciation rate of 34.7%.
 The average depreciation of fifth wheels and travel trailers was 35.8% and 35.6%, respectively.

 RV Depreciation by Mileage